 In 2010, URBANbuild was invited to collaborate with Brad Pitt’s Make It Right program to develop a residential duplex strategy for the devastated 9th Ward neighborhood.
 Students completed the design and construction of their prototype in conjunction with local architecture firms BILD Design and John Williams Architects.

-Several URBANbuild projects received recognition from the American Institute of Architects.
+Many URBANbuild projects received recognition from the American Institute of Architects.
 The URBANbuild 3 residence was awarded an AIA New Orleans Honor Award in 2009.
 URBANbuild residences 4 and 7 were awarded AIA New Orleans Merit Awards in 2010 and 2013, respectively.
 The URBANbuild 8 Market Pods received an AIA New Orleans Honor Award in 2014.
 In 2016, URBANbuild residence 10 was recognized with an AIA New Orleans Honorable Mention.
+In 2018 URBANbuild residence 12 received an AIA New Orleans Design Award.
+In 2020 URBANbuild 14 received two awards from AIA New Orleans, the people’s choice award in addition to an honorable mention for residential design.
+In 2023 URBANbuild 18 received the AIA New Orleans people’s choice award.